 Mount the Gable Ends on the Floor Frame

-Tip to vertical each of the gable ends and nail to the floor with 3 1/2-inch nails, making sure that the nails penetrate the frame and not just the OSB sheeting.
+Tip to vertical each of the gable ends.
+Nail ends to the floor with 3 1/2-inch nails.
+Make sure that the nails penetrate the frame and not just the OSB sheathing.

 Frame the Side Walls

 Walls will be framed with four 2-by-4 boards forming a square, with three 2-by-4 boards forming vertical interior studs.

 Space all boards at 24 inches on-center.
 Tip the side walls to vertical.
 Nail side walls to the floor frame with 3 1/2-inch nails.
 Nail the gable ends to the side walls, also with 3 1/2-inch nails.